-4M is a unique peer-led programme training women living with HIV across the UK as Mentor Mothers to provide psycho-social support to peers in their pregnancy journey and beyond.
+4M is a unique peer-led programme led by Black migrant women.
+We train women living with HIV across the UK as Mentor Mothers to provide psycho-social support to peers in their pregnancy journey and beyond.

 In all our work, 4M considers the different needs and priorities of women living with HIV in all our diversity.
 All women living with HIV are welcomed, and all experiences are respected.
 Our approach is person-centred, holistic and collaborative, addressing the intersectional issues affecting our lives as women living with HIV.

 Our work is led by, shaped by, and includes women living with HIV around the UK and internationally.

 4MNet: ensuring our sexual and reproductive rights during pregnancy and beyond, for life.